Amos Wako: Awards

+USA travel bans

-In October 2009 he was given a travel ban by the USA for 'deliberately blocking political reforms' following post-poll violence in 2008.
+In October 2009 he was given a travel ban by the United S of America (USA) for 'deliberately blocking political reforms' following post-poll violence in 2008.

 Mr Amos Wako left the State Law Office on 26 August 2011 as per the new constitution which demanded him to leave office One year after its promulgation.
 He is Succeeded by Prof Githu Muigai.
 He joined the Orange Democratic Movement, on whose ticket he contested the Busia senate seat in the 4 March General Election.

 On 18 November 2019, the US State Department announced that Amos Wako, his wife and child were barred for travel to the US due to significant corruption.